kasperrt/wiretyped/README.md

     console.log('sse message', data);
   },
   // The SSE client also inherits credentials adding from the fetchOpts
-  // as long as it is not 'omit'
-  { withCredentials: true },
+  // as long as it is not 'omit', so usually this will end up sending withCredentials: true { withCredentials: true },
 );